Lindenwood Lions men's basketball

 The Lindenwood Lions men's basketball team represents Lindenwood University in St. Charles, Missouri, United States.
 The Lions currently compete in the NCAA Division I Ohio Valley Conference.
 The team is currently led by head coach Kyle Gerdeman.
+Lindenwood has never appeared in the NCAA Division I men's basketball tournament.

 Postseason results

-NAIA Division II Tournament results
+NAIA Division II tournament results

-The Lions appeared in the NAIA Division II men's basketball tournament two times, with a combined record of 4–2.
+The Lions appeared in the NAIA Division II men's basketball tournament twice, with a combined record of 4–2.